 eCommerce is classified by specific models that help distinguish the products and services they offer.
 By classifying eCommerce businesses by what they sell and how they sell it, companies are better equipped to meet customers needs.

-Below are the 4 different types of eCommerce business models and what they do:
+Below are the four basic types of eCommerce types of online marketplaces and what they do:

-- Business to Business (B2B).
+2. Business to Business (B2B).
 On the other hand there is the business to business model.
 In this model both parties involved are businesses--one business will provide the other with products, services, or both.
-Bluecart, Slack and Hubspot are great examples of B2B eCommerce platforms.
+BlueCart, Slack and Hubspot are great examples of B2B eCommerce platforms.